couchbaselabs/Linq2Couchbase/docs/date-handling.md

 # Date Handling

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

 LINQ works with dates under the assumption that they are stored in the JSON documents as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings.
-For more information about N1QL functions and date handling, see [Date functions](http://developer.couchbase.com/documentation/server/4.0/n1ql/n1ql-language-reference/datefun.html) in the N1QL language reference.
+For more information about SQL++ functions and date handling, see [Date functions](http://developer.couchbase.com/documentation/server/4.0/n1ql/n1ql-language-reference/datefun.html) in the SQL++ language reference.

 Date/times stored as milliseconds since the Unix epoch are also supported.
 If you are using the default Newtonsoft.Json serializer, simply add the `[JsonConverter(typeof(UnixMillisecondsConverter)]` attribute to the property.
 For custom serializers, see [Custom JSON Serializers](./custom-serializers.md).